donpushme/btc-sv-model/README.md

 - **Continuous Learning** with automatic model retraining on new data
 - **Production-Ready Architecture** with graceful shutdown and error handling
 - **Comprehensive Analytics** and performance monitoring dashboard
+- **Multi-Crypto Orchestrator** for running all cryptocurrencies simultaneously

 ## 📊 What It Predicts

-The model predicts three key statistical moments for Bitcoin price changes:
+The model predicts three key statistical moments for cryptocurrency price changes:

 1. **Volatility (σ)** - Price movement intensity
 2. **Skewness** - Asymmetry in returns distribution